Exponential Idle Guides

 Once you have all milestones, autobuy all!

 For a more active recovery, you can swap from 2>3>1 to 2>1>3 when you are near or are at a 0.
+This strategy is known as SpiralSwap.
 This is extremely hard and may slow down progress if you are not accurate/fast enough.
-The sim has NOT confirmed any strategies as of current since the sim is not working yet*.

 RZ Milestone Route #